PaloAltoNetworks/cortex-xpanse-python-sdk/examples/behavior_writer/README.md

-# XpanseBehavior CVS Writer
+# Xpanse Behavior CVS Writer

-This script can be used for exporting XpanseBehavior data to CSV.
+This script can be used for exporting Xpanse Behavior data to CSV.

 ## Install
 ```